 While the squash is roasting you’ll be sauteing fragrant veggies like onion and two kinds of peppers.
 Plus garlic of course.
 If I ever give you a dish without garlic you should wonder what’s wrong with me.

 The sauce that produces that cheesy feeling (but has no cheese) is a mix of ranch dressing, hot sauce, and spices.
-I usually make my own ranch dressing using either my own recipe or Dump Ranch recipe by Whole Sisters.
-Store-bought works well too.
+I make my own.
+It’s surprisingly easy because everyone goes straight in the blender!
+If you prefer store-bought Tessemae’s makes a great one.

 Finally, and this is a big one, I’ve used rotisserie chicken for this recipe.
 Yes, the kind you buy at the grocery store fully cooked.
 It’s a great time saver and always tastes great.
 You’re welcome to grill your own chicken for the recipe if you prefer.
 Totally up to you.